mozilla/version-control-tools/docs/hgmozilla/dag.rst

 ====================

-Now that we have multiple DAG branches, it is sometimes desirable to *merge* them back into a 1.
+Now that we have multiple DAG branches, it is sometimes desirable to *merge* them back into one.
 The Mercurial command for performing this action is ``hg merge``.

 Let's change our working directory to the changeset that we want to